capnproto/capnproto/c++/README.txt

 on the Cap'n Proto web site:
   http://kentonv.github.io/capnproto/install.html

+WARNING:  You must be using either GCC 4.7+ or Clang 3.2+.
+On OSX, Xcode 4's command-line tools are NOT sufficient -- see the web site for step-by-step instructions to get Clang 3.2 working on OSX.

 To build and install (from a release package), simply do:
   ./configure
   make -j4 check